 10 Ways to Motivate Your Employees

-The saying, “You can’t motivate anyone, they have to motivate themselves” may be true from a psychological perspective, but people are more likely to motivate themselves when a manager creates a motivating workplace environment.
+While the saying “You can’t motivate anyone, they have to motivate themselves” may be true from a psychological perspective, people are more likely to motivate themselves when a manager creates a motivating workplace environment.
+Employees give 110 percent because they want to work hard, not because they have to.
+Often, a good manager will use certain skills to drive the workforce towards optimal efficiency and satisfaction.

 The most important thing any leader can do to create a motivating environment is to make sure the work every member is doing is meaningful.
-Meaning, the work an employee is doing is important to the success of the business and the employee knows they are making a difference.
+This means the work an employee is doing is important to the success of the business combined with the employee learning they are making a difference.

 No one likes having a manager breathing down their neck—in fact, it drives employees crazy because they feel they can't be trusted to do the job well.
 Your team will be more successful if you show them that you're interested in what they are doing, and, at the same time, trust them enough to make their own decisions—even if they do things differently than you might do them.